Ziggeo/android-sdk-demo/README.md

 ziggeo.setNetworkRequestsCallback(@callback);

 /**
+  * For recorder.
+  * <p>
-  * If true will hide the preview when uploading is started and show the preview after
+  * If `true` will hide the preview when uploading is started and show the preview after
-  * uploading will be finished successfully or with the error.
+  * uploading is finished (successfully or with the error).
   * The preview will also be shown if user will start a new recording.
   * <p>
-  * Default value is false
+  * Default value is `false`
   * <p>
-  * Does not release the Camera.
+  * Does not release the `Camera`.
   *
   * @param turnOffCameraWhileUploading
   */
 ziggeo.setTurnOffCameraWhileUploading(turnOffCameraWhileUploading);

 /**
+  * For recorder.
+  * <p>
   * Set the color to be shown as a background when camera preview is stopped.
-  * <p>
-  * Default color is @android:color/black
+  * Default color is `@android:color/black`
   *
   * @param colorForStoppedCameraOverlay - the color
   */
 ziggeo.setColorForStoppedCameraOverlay(colorForStoppedCameraOverlay);

 /**
-  * Set if a dialog for selecting a cover shot should be shown after the recording is stopped.
+  * For recorder.
   * <p>
+  * Set the drawable to be shown as a background when camera preview is stopped.
-  * Default value is true
+  * Default color is `@android:color/black`
   *
-  * @param enabled
+  * @param drawableResource - the drawable resource
   */
-ziggeo.setCoverSelectorEnabled(enabled);
+void setDrawableForStoppedCameraOverlay(@DrawableRes int drawableResource);

 /**
-  * Set the maximum duration of a video.
-  * 0 is for endless recording
+  * For recorder.
   * <p>
+  * Set the maximum duration of the video. `0` for endless recording.
+  * Also used in elapsed time indicator in the top-right corner.
+  * <p>
-  * Default value is 0
+  * Default value is `0`
   *
   * @param duration - duration in millis
   */
 ziggeo.setMaxRecordingDuration(duration);

 /**
+  * For recorder.
+  * <p>
   * Set what camera facing to use by default.
-  * <p>
-  * Default value is CameraView.FACING_BACK
+  * Default value is {@link CameraView.FACING_BACK}
   *
   * @param facing - back or front facing
   */
 ziggeo.setPreferredCameraFacing(facing);

 /**
+  * For recorder.
+  * <p>
   * Set what quality to use for recording.
-  * <p>
-  * Default value is CameraView.QUALITY_HIGH
+  * Default value is {@link CameraView.QUALITY_HIGH}
   *
   * @param videoQuality - the quality
   */
 ziggeo.setPreferredQuality(videoQuality);

 /**
-  * Disable camera switching.
+  * For recorder.
   * <p>
+  * If true the button for switching will not be shown.
-  * Default value is false.
+  * Default value is `false`.
   */
 ziggeo.setCameraSwitchDisabled(enabled);

 /**
-  * By default recorded video will be immediately submitted once it's recorded.
-To prevent automatic
-  * and immediate submission, set to false.
+  * For recorder.
   * <p>
+  * If true the video will be sent right after it was recorded.
-  * Default value is true.
+  * Default value is `true`.
   */
 ziggeo.setSendImmediately(boolean sendImmediately);

 /**
+  * For recorder.
+  * <p>
-  * Set extra arguments for create video request.
+  * Set extra arguments for create video request when creating video using embedded recorder.
   *
-  * @param extraArgs - map of args which will be sent with create video request */ ziggeo.setExtraArgsForEmbeddedRecorder(extraArgs);
+  * @param extraArgs - args will be sent with create video request */ ziggeo.setExtraArgsForRecorder(extraArgs);

 /**
+  * For player.
+  * <p>
   * Set extra arguments for stream video player.
   *
   * @param extraArgs
   */
-ziggeo.setExtraArgsForEmbeddedPlayer(@Nullable Map<String, String> extraArgs);
+ziggeo.setExtraArgsForPlayer(@Nullable Map<String, String> extraArgs);

 /**
+  * For recorder.
+  * <p>
-  * Cancel a network request which is in execution right now.
+  * Cancel the latest network request which is in execution right now.
-  * Can be used only with native recorder.
+  * For example, if two videos were recorder and both uploading right now the last one will be cancelled.
   */
 ziggeo.cancelRequest();

 /**
+  * For recorder.
+  * <p>
   * Configure a dialog to confirm recording stop.
+  * The dialog will be shown for both cases: either user press `stop` button or `sendAndClose` checkmark.
   *
   * @param show        - if the dialog will be shown
   * @param titleResId  - the title